 Machine Tool Technology

-Machinists use engine lathes, drill presses, grinders and Computer Numerical Controlled machines to make precision tools and parts.
 From mining to robotics, machinists are employed across numerous industries, using their technical skills to build, engineer and create parts for the working world.
-NWCCD offers one of the nation’s best Machine Tool Technology programs, presenting students with state-of-the-art technology and hands-on learning to prepare for careers in the field.
+NWCCD offers one of the nation’s best Machine Tool Technology programs.
+Students are prepared for their careers with our state-of-the-art technology and hands-on learning.
 The Machine Tool Technology program is available at both Gillette College and Sheridan College.

-From building a tool for a farming job to upgrading the undercarriage on NASA’s Crawler Transporter launching pad for rockets and spacecraft at the Kennedy Space Center in Florida, machinists are employed across sectors in every state.
-The U.S. Bureau of Labor Statistics predicts more than 33,000 new jobs will be added to the field of Machinists and Tool and Die Makers, from 2012-2022.
-The field of Machinists is expected to grow by nearly 10%.
+From building a tool for a farming job to upgrading spacecraft for NASA, machinists are employed across sectors in every state.
+The U.S. Bureau of Labor Statistics predicts more than 2,700 new jobs will be added to the field of machinists and tool makers, from 2016-2026.

 Nearly everything manufactured today can be traced back to the skilled work of a machinist.
 NWCCD Machine Tool Technology program graduates have landed jobs in a variety of industries, including the automotive, aerospace, medical and more.
 You can use your Machine Tool Technology degree and skills to work as a machinist, CNC machine operator, CNC programmer, machine assembler, or machine tool designer in a related field like:

 - Tool Production